data2evidence/d2e-starboard-notebook-base/README-D4L.md

-# 🌑 Starboard Notebook Plugin for ALP Portal using Iframe
+# 🌑 Starboard Notebook Plugin for Data2Evidence using Iframe

+## Introduction
+starboard-notebook-base contains modified [starboard-notebook](https://github.com/gzuidhof/starboard-notebook) and [starboard-jupyter](https://github.com/gzuidhof/starboard-jupyter) repositories to suit the requirements for the Data2Evidence platform

 ## **Build Guide (Important)**
+1. Node 16 is required for this build
-Run `yarn`, `yarn run bootstrap` and `yarn run build` in the root of the project.
+2. Run `yarn & yarn build` in `packages/starboard-python` first, and the `starboard-jupyter`
-- Do not perform `yarn` or `yarn build` in the individual starboard packages.
-The dist file located in `packages/starboard-notebook` is then added to `resources` folder in portal to be stored in CDN.
+3. Finally, run `yarn & yarn build` in `starboard-notebook`

+## Deployment
+1. Commit the built files into the repository
+2. Update the commit hash for `ui/yarn.lock` in `https://github.com/OHDSI/d2e`

-## **starboard-jupyter**
+## Modifications
-[starboard-jupyter](https://github.com/gzuidhof/starboard-jupyter) provide Starboard cell support for Jupyter Kernel.
-It is to be loaded to the `starboard-notebook` stored in the portal and `starboard-jupyter` files will be supported in the portal's CDN.
-### Build starboard-jupyter Guide
-Run `yarn` and `yarn build` within the `starboard-jupyter` folder, and upload the build file(dist) into `alp-ui/resources` portal.

-## **Changes in Starboard Files**
+### **Changes in starboard-notebook**
-1. **Token and Jupyter Cells Management in 'NOTEBOOK_SET_INIT_DATA**
+1. **Token and Jupyter Plugin Management in NOTEBOOK_SET_INIT_DATA**

-Starboard Cells to initiate the JWT Token and Jupyter Kernel are added to the end of the notebookContent.
-The code added in `NOTEBOOK_SET_INIT_DATA` method located in `core.ts` runs the cells and deletes them.
+In `core.ts`, `NOTEBOOK_SET_INIT_DATA` event is triggered when `StarboardEmbed` component is loaded in portal.
+This event
+- loads the starboard content passed from portal
+- run a starboard cell to install pyqe, and removes the cell
+- sets attributes passed from the portal (serverUrl, token, datasetId)
+- loads the Jupyter plugin and connects to enterprise gateway

 2. **Get Runtime Method**

 StarboardNotebookElement's `runtime` property is private.
 A public getter method: `getRuntime()` has been created. `getRuntime()` is used to register `starboard-jupyter` into the notebook.

+### **Changes in starboard-jupyter**
+1. **kernel manager**

+The kernel manager class in `kernelManager.ts` is responsible for connecting to the jupyter enterprise gateway and managing the kernel connection
+- upon kernel connection, `updateInternalEnvs` method is run to set additional environment variables the jupyter kernel